Atala Riffo and Daughters v. Chile

 Atala Riffo and Daughters v.
-Chile (Spanish: Atala Riffo y Niñas vs. Chile) was an LGBT rights child custody case in the Inter-American Court of Human Rights, which reviewed a Chilean court ruling that in 2005 awarded custody to a father because of the mother's sexual orientation.
-In 2012, the IACHR ruled in favor of the mother.
+Chile (Spanish: Atala Riffo y Niñas vs. Chile) was a landmark Inter-American Court of Human Rights case on LGBT rights, which reviewed a Chilean court ruling that in 2005 awarded child custody to a father due to the mother's homosexual orientation.

 It was the first case the Inter-American Court took regarding LGBT rights.
 The Court's ruling also determined sexual orientation to be a suspect classification.

 Child custody

 Karen Atala Riffo is a Chilean judge and lesbian mother of three daughters.
 Atala was separated from her husband in 2001, and originally reached a settlement with her ex-husband that she would retain custody of the children.
 When Atala came out as a lesbian in 2002, however, the ex-husband sued for custody, where the case was eventually heard by the Supreme Court of Chile.
 That court awarded the husband custody, saying that Atala's relationship put the development of her children at risk.